nitinkc/SpringBoot-reference/ReadMe.md

 List<Student> findMaleStudents();
 ```

-Instead of native queries, JPQL can be used
+Instead of native queries, Java Persistence Query Language (JPQL) can be used
 ```java
 // Custom query using JPQL - Java Persistence Query Language
 @Query("SELECT s FROM Student s WHERE s.gender = 'Female'")